briandelmsft/SentinelAutomationModules/Docs/deployment.md

-# Sentinel Triage AssistanT (STAT) :hospital: - Deployment
+# Sentinel Triage AssistanT (STAT) v1 :hospital: - Deployment

+## STAT v2 is now available

+STAT v2 is now available in the main branch, all future deployments should use v2.
+However, v1 can still be updated through this branch of the repository.

 The deployment of the STAT solution is broken down into 2 steps: